benfiola/single-player-tarkov/README.md

-# escape-from-tarkov
+# single-player-tarkov

 This repo hosts the supporting files and code to provide a [Single-player Tarkov](https://sp-tarkov.com/) server docker image for the game [Escape from Tarkov](https://www.escapefromtarkov.com/?lang=en).

 ## Usage

-Docker images are hosted on the [Docker hub](https://hub.docker.com/r/benfiola/escape-from-tarkov).
+Docker images are hosted on the [Docker hub](https://hub.docker.com/r/benfiola/single-player-tarkov).
 Currently, images are tagged with the following format: `<entrypoint version>-spt<spt version>`.

-The current
+Use the latest docker image with: `docker.io/benfiola/single-player-tarkov:latest-spt3.10.5`.

 ## Environment Variables

 Docker containers based off of this image rely upon the environment for configuration.
 Here are the current settings: